fadellasrg/POS-Web/README.md

 # Mugs Coffee
-Mugs Coffee is a Point of Sales website that was built to make it easier for Cafe owners make transactions with buyers, manage all the available menus and also sales reports.
+Mugs Coffee is a Point of Sales website that was built to make it easier for Cafe owners make transactions with buyers, manage all the available menus and sales reports.
+This app also equipped with two role access for admin and cashier.
 This is the frontend service for this app.
 You can see the backend service [here](https://github.com/fadellasrg/POS-API).

 ## Modules